 Eureka!
 We’ve found the missing link!

 No, it has nothing to do with the story of evolution.
-It’s The Link (sorry for the poor quality of the image), the mimeographed newsletter we wrote about in the article Young journalists.
+It’s The Link (sorry for the poor quality of the image above), the mimeographed newsletter we wrote about in the article Young journalists.

 Seriously now, this article is to give recognition to the people behind this initiative.
-These peps, together with a few more, have really gone to great lengths to ensure that we keep our “friends intact forever”.
+These peps, together with a few more, really went to great lengths to ensure that we keep our “friends intact forever”.
 But roasting them every now and then is definitely far from verboten.

 This was the newsletter’s introductory article: